nokia/danm/deployment-guide.md

 ### Building the containers
 Netwatcher, svcwatcher, and webhook binaries are built into their own containers.
 The project contains example Dockerfiles for all of these components under the integration/docker directory.

-Copying the respective binary into the right folder (netwatcher into integration/docker/netwatcher, svcwatcher into integration/docker/svcwatcher, webhook into integration/docker/webhook), then executing:
+**Copy the respective binary into the right folder (netwatcher into integration/docker/netwatcher, svcwatcher into integration/docker/svcwatcher, webhook into integration/docker/webhook), then execute:**
 ```
 docker build -t netwatcher:latest integration/docker/netwatcher
 docker build -t svcwatcher:latest integration/docker/svcwatcher